TusharPardhe/xrpl-rAddress-generator/README.md

 ## Important information

-- This script will search the address for keywords, if you spawn more threads than your CPU can handle you can experience some slowness.
+- This script will search the address for keywords, if you spawn more threads than your CPU can manage, your computer may slow down.
 - Words of length 3 or less are easier to find (The longer the term, the longer it will take to find).
 - It utilises [XRPL.js](https://github.com/XRPLF/xrpl.js) library to generate random addresses.